AdobeDocs/media-analytics.zh-Hant/help/sdk-implement/track-av-playback/track-core/track-core-roku.md

       ```

-1. **追蹤開始播放的意圖**
+1. **Track the intention to start playback**

-   To begin tracking a media session, call `trackSessionStart` on the Media Heartbeat instance:
+   To begin tracking a media session, call  on the Media Heartbeat instance:`trackSessionStart`

    ```js
    mediaHeartbeat.trackSessionStart(mediaObject, customVideoMetadata);